West LA Courthouse skate plaza: Culture

-Culturally, this site is one of the most iconic and important spots in all of street skateboarding.
-Immortalized in the 1990s by skateboarders like Eric Koston, in the 1993 skate video part "Goldfish," and Ronnie Creager, in the 1996 skate video part "Trilogy," these videos both defined early street skateboarding style as being focused on technical prowess and creativity in interacting with the urban environment and established this courthouse plaza, with its perfect ledges, as the mecca for any skateboarder trying to film a video part and make a name in a growing industry.
-In addition, one ledge in particular is very high off the ground, and getting any trick at all onto this platform, let alone a technical trick like a kickflip or 360 flip, would instantly give a skateboarder clout and recognition within the skateboarding culture.
-In addition, the illegality of skateboarding at this location helped establish the "skaters vs. authorities" mentality that blossomed from 90s skate culture.
+Culturally, this site is an important spot in street skateboarding.
+Immortalized in the 1990s by skateboarders like Eric Koston, in the 1993 skate video part "Goldfish," and Ronnie Creager, in the 1996 skate video part "Trilogy," these videos both defined early street skateboarding style as being focused on technical prowess and creativity in interacting with the urban environment as well as established this courthouse plaza, with its perfect ledges, as the mecca for any skateboarder trying to film a video part and make a name in a growing industry.
+One ledge in particular is very high off the ground, and getting any trick at all onto this platform, let alone a technical trick like a kickflip or 360 flip, would instantly give a skateboarder clout and recognition within the skateboarding culture.
+The illegality of skateboarding at this location helped establish the "skaters vs. authorities" mentality that blossomed from 90s skate culture.
 By establishing this location as a legal skate location in 2014, the location paradoxically became what skaters had wanted for decades: free to skate, but now a corporately owned, defined, and limited skatepark.
 Many skaters consider this a violation of skate culture and do not agree with being relegated to one space, believing instead that the entire city is their rightful skate domain.

 Aesthetics

-The West LA Courthouse plaza always had a simple yet appealing aesthetic, with its rectangular fountain, ledges in squares around trees, and a wavy, funky-looking stage-like area (the high ledge mentioned above).
+The West LA Courthouse plaza had a rectangular fountain, ledges in squares around trees, and a wavy, stage-like area.
 These features are unintentionally perfect for street skateboarding, and after Nike SB's purchase in 2014, the ledges were painted vibrant colors like red, blue, and yellow, and these ledges are painted every few months or when there is a contest or special event.
 The most aesthetically significant aspect of the plaza following 2014 is the mural behind the stage.
 This mural, like the ledges, is painted whenever there is an event.
 For example, for the plaza's opening in 2014, the mural was decorated with a variety of different abstract shapes, skateboards, and human figures, and for Go Skateboarding Day in June 2015, the mural was decorated with a depiction of a skateboarder, having fallen flat on his face.
 These murals give the plaza personality and are a visual reminder of how skater control over the location has changed.